 The on-premises gateway allows Power Apps and Power Automate to reach back to on-premises resources to support hybrid integration scenarios.
-The gateway leverages Azure Service Bus relay technology to security allow access to on-premises resources.
+The gateway enables Azure Service Bus relay technology to securely allow access to on-premises resources.

 Gateway on-premises install

 The gateway service must run on a local server in your on-premises location.
-The server does not have to be the same one as the resources it will proxy access to, however it should be on the same local network to reduce latency.
-It does however need to be able to access the target resource with as low of latency as possible.
+The server does not have to be the same one as the resources it will proxy access to.
+However, it should be on the same local network to reduce latency.
+It does also need to be able to access the target resource with as low of latency as possible.
 Multiple application and flow connections can use the same gateway install.
 You can only install one gateway on a server.

-During the install the gateway is set up to use NT Service\PBIEgwService for the Windows service signin.
+During the install process, the gateway is set up to use NT Service\PBIEgwService for the Windows service sign in.
 You can switch this to a domain user or managed service account if you’d like.

 You can use the same gateway in multiple environments as long as the gateway region and the environment region match.
 See FAQ for regions in Power Automate

 Gateway administration access